-(2) Deviations from the prescribed standards of quality and safety must lead to documented investigations.
+2. Deviations from the prescribed standards of quality and safety must lead to documented investigations.
 Where appropriate, corrective and preventive actions must be established.
 The fate of non-conforming tissues must be decided in accordance with written procedures.
 The implementation of such procedures shall be supervised and recorded by the responsible person.
 All non-conforming tissues must be identified and accounted for.

-(3) Corrective actions must be documented, initiated and completed in a timely and effective manner.
+3. Corrective actions must be documented, initiated and completed in a timely and effective manner.
 Preventive and corrective actions should be assessed for effectiveness after implementation.

-(4) The tissue bank must have processes in place for review of the performance of the quality management system to ensure continuous and systematic improvement.
+4. The tissue bank must have processes in place for review of the performance of the quality management system to ensure continuous and systematic improvement.

-Article 40
+Article 37.
+Obligations of the tissue bank upon reception of tissues

-(1) Upon reception of tissues the tissue bank must verify that:
+1. Upon reception of tissues the tissue bank must verify that:

-all tissue donors have been tested in accordance with the requirements of Article 21 and 22 of this Ordinance, that is, that appropriate samples for testing have been submitted,
+all tissue donors have been tested in accordance with the requirements of Article 18 and 19 of this Ordinance, that is, that appropriate samples for testing have been submitted;

-selection and acceptance criteria have been respected in accordance with the requirements of Articles 14, 15, 16, 17, 18, 19 and 20 of this Ordinance,
+selection and acceptance criteria have been respected in accordance with the requirements of Articles 12-17 of this Ordinance;

-documentation has been submitted in accordance with the requirements of Article 24 this Ordinance.
+documentation has been submitted in accordance with the requirements of Article 21 this Ordinance.

-(2) Upon reception of tissues the tissue bank must verify and record that the packaging of received tissues complies with the requirements referred to in Article 25 of this Ordinance.
+2. Upon reception of tissues the tissue bank must verify and record that the packaging of received tissues complies with the requirements referred to in Article 22 of this Ordinance.

-(3) All received tissues not conforming with requirements specified in paragraph 1 and 2 of this Article shall be discarded.
+3. All received tissues not conforming with requirements specified in paragraph 1 and 2 of this Article shall be discarded.

-Acceptance or rejection of received tissues and cells must be documented.
+4. Acceptance or rejection of received tissues and cells must be documented.